In This Article

 Establishing a Health Savings Account

-You can start a Health Savings Account to pay for health costs in retirement.
+Starting to save a Health Savings Account to pay for health costs in retirement.
 This retirement account cuts your taxes and grows without tax too.
 You don’t pay a fee when you use the money for medical bills after age 65.

 If both of you are older than 65, you could need $315,000 for health costs in old age.
 So, it’s good to have this kind of account to get ready for these costs.